gorbruno/dopseq/README.md

 A single environment is generated for all tasks except fastqc (which relies on smk wrapper).

-`schemas` directory includes files for testing `config.yaml` and `samples.tsv` integrity.
+`schemas` directory includes files for testing `config.yaml` and `samples.tsv` format.

 `test` directory contains tests of dopseq functionality, including whole pipeline run on fox B chromosome data and sanity checks of the output files.
-Test can be run from the dopseq directory with
+Test can be run with
-`bash test/test.sh`.
+`cd dopseq && bash test/test.sh`.

 ## Citation